 5 fields of inquiry have helped me address my own red pen risks:

-- My Christian beliefs that focus positively on gifts, talents and releasing potential
+- My Christian beliefs focus positively on gifts, talents, and releasing potential

 - Great leadership role models I’ve known who see the best in people, make them feel amazing and enable them to achieve the near-impossible